B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - Three or more offenses: Warn

 ### <a id="7.6"></a><span style="color: #0088CC">7.6 Terrorist Actions</span>
 Represent actions through which multiple people will die as a result of the roleplay you want to perform.
 These actions are allowed with the approval of a senior staff member based on a complex roleplay.
+The failure of such a terrorist action is sanctioned with CK to all members involved in this action.

 <span style="color: yellow">Examples:</span>